 - Review the portfolio only quarterly (you may even prefer a longer timeframe)

 The reason for preferring tracker is that it helps you to gain exposure to a significant number of equities or bonds via a single trade.
-It also removes you from most corporate actions (administrative requirements when you are holding a stock, such a voting rights for instance).
+It also prevents you from handling most of the Corporate Actions (administrative requirements when you are holding a stock, such a voting rights for new stock issuance).
 As for the number two, there are many fact-based evidence that support it, but my favourite story comes from a portfolio manager I met in 2014 and shared with me that over the last fours years, each year he would set-up in January an allocation strategy for the year and try to stick to it all year long.
 Yet, every year, due to market new or specific information, the portfolio manager ended up marginally changing the strategy, trying to capture short term profits.
-As he wanted to assess how much these deviation form the strategy was eventually bringing to the return, he realized that they only ended-up in negative or minimal contribution, while most of the time increasing the risk position.
-If even a full time portfolio manager (with a successful track record) admits difficulty to capture long-term profit, I consider than I would rather dedicate my personal time to other things than marginal adjustments to my own portfolio, that’s why the quarterly review works for me.
+As he wanted to assess how much these deviations form the strategy was bringing to the return, he realized that they only ended-up in negative or minimal contribution, while most of the time increasing the risk position.
+If even a full time portfolio manager (with a successful track record) admits difficulty to capture long-term profit by ongoing marginal rebalancing, I consider than I would rather dedicate my personal time to other things than such adjustments to my own portfolio, that’s why the quarterly review works for me.